Teaching “People Safety” To

-Kidpower Answers for Parents of Young Children – free article in Library
+Kidpower Answers for Parents of Young Children – free article in our Resource Library

-Choosing Safe People to Care for Your Children – free article in Library
+Choosing Safe People to Care for Your Children – free article in our Resource Library

 PuppetPower videos – free online demonstrations you can watch with your kids

-Safety Signs – simple gestures and signs that you can use to create and common language and help kids remember key “People Safety” concepts and skills
+Safety Signals – simple gestures and signs that you can use to create and common language and help kids remember key “People Safety” concepts and skills

 What classes are available for young children?